 IMC 0350 Self-Assessment/Effectiveness review

 At the conclusion of the IMC 0350 process, an effectiveness review of the IMC 0350 process should be conducted to provide insights and improvements to the IMC 0350 process.
 All lessons learned will be collected by the Panel.
-The Panel will review the lessons learned and the will oversee the compilation of any recommended changes to the ROP from the lessons learned and ensure they are documented and communicated to NRR//IRAB.
-Additional guidance on self-assessment and effectiveness reviews can be found in IMC 0307 and IP 95003.
+The Panel will review the lessons learned and the Chair will oversee the compilation of any recommended changes to the ROP from the lessons learned and ensure they are documented and communicated to NRR/DRO/IRAB.
+Additional guidance on self-assessment and effectiveness reviews can be found in IMC 0307, “Reactor Oversight Process Self-Assessment Program,” and IP 95003.

 07.03 Correlation Between the ROP and the IMC 0350 Process